schwuk/django-getenv/README.rst

 If you're using
-`django-dotenv <https://github.com/jacobian/django-dotenv>`__ to get the most out of your ``.env`` file, you want to use the values there in you `Django <https://www.djangoproject.com/>`__ project's settings.
+`django-dotenv <https://github.com/jacobian/django-dotenv>`__ to get the most out of your ``.env`` file, you want to use the values there in your `Django <https://www.djangoproject.com/>`__ project's settings.

 It will convert boolean, integer and float values to their native Python